CNGaoWenbo/test/readme.txt

-Git is NNN a version control system.
+Git is NNN a version control system. gpl
 Git is free software.SS